7 Great Options for Prenatal Exercise

 Staying active with gentle exercises for pregnancy can help you stay physically and emotionally well both during and after giving birth.
 And don’t forget that exercise is meant to be enjoyable and an activity that you, eventually, look forward to!
 Don’t be afraid to get creative and try new things.
 And always remember to listen to your body.

-This article was reviewed by Quilted Health midwife Nadia Crane.
+This article was reviewed by Nadia Crane, CNM.